yelghali/azure-docs/articles/aks/concepts-sustainable-software-engineering.md

 Choose A Region That Is Closest To Users

-Delete Unused Storage Resources

-Filter or exclude log sources before transmission or ingestion into a SIEM Match Utilization Requirements of Virtual Machines (VMs) Reduce Transmitted Data
-Use network security tools with auto-scaling capabilities Use DDoS protection
-Integrate Microsoft Defender for Endpoint
-Use cloud native network security controls to eliminate unnecessary network traffic Archive log data to long-term storage
-Filter or exclude log sources before transmission or ingestion into a SIEM Revise backup and retention policies
+Filter or exclude log sources before transmission or ingestion into a SIEM Use DDoS protection
-Establish CPU and Memory thresholds in testing

-Maximize network utilization within the same cloud and region

-Process when the carbon intensity is low
-Use SPOT VMs where possible

-Utilize auto-scaling and bursting capabilities

-Match the scalability needs
-Evaluate Ampere Altra Arm-based processors for Virtual Machines Delete zombie workloads

 The following checklist provides recommendations for designing energy and hardware efficient AKS clusters, that operate as a "Green Platform".